The two vessels will transfer from P&O Cruises Australia's fleet and start service in 2021

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Elizabeth Robinson/Tuesday, December 12, 2017/Categories: News, Building and refurbishment
+Author: Elizabeth Robinson/12 December 2017/Categories: News, Building and refurbishment

 Croatian shipyard Brodosplit has laid the keel for Polar Expeditions’ new cruise ship, which will sail in the polar regions.

 According to Brodosplit, The newbuild is the first vessel in the world to be built in to Lloyd’s Register’s Polar Class 6 (LRPC6) requirements.
 The vessel will be 107 metres long with a breadth of 17.6 metres, and will be equipped with two main engines that provide 4,200 kilowatts of power to generate a speed of 15 knots.

 “This is the first polar class of cruise ships LR PC6 that will be produced in the world,” said Tomislav Debeljak, CEO of Brodosplit.
 “Construction of passenger ships is the segment where European and Croatian shipyards can compete.
 This project has positioned Brodosplit in polar expedition vessels market.”